-- In addition to the University policy above, it is an expectation that nursing students must attain grades of "C" or better in all courses required for the Nursing major in order to progress in the program.
-Students who withdraw, drop, or fail a "NURS" course may not progress in the nursing program unless readmitted to the nursing program according to the program readmission policy. - Academic Disqualification

-A student on academic probation is subject to academic disqualification.
-Therefore, a student is academically disqualified and not considered to enroll in "NURS" courses if the student is unsuccessful in repeating a "NURS" course, earning a grade less than a "C".
+- ◆ In addition to the University policy above, it is an expectation that nursing students must attain grades of "C" or better in all courses required for the Nursing major in order to progress in the program.
+Students who withdraw, drop, or fail a "NURS" course may not progress in the nursing program unless readmitted to the nursing program according to the program readmission policy. - Academic Disqualification unsuccessful in repeating a "NURS" course, earning a grade less than a "C".
 In addition, if the student earns less than a grade of "C" in a second "NURS" course, in the same term or in a subsequent term, that student will be academically disqualified and not considered to enroll in "NURS" courses.
 Students who are subject to Academic Disqualification will not be permitted to reapply for readmission and will be notified.